walnuthq/madara-docs/docs/components/prover.md

 Verifying that the on-chain verifier does what it should do is generally achieved in one of two ways:
 1. Audit the verifier's code to ensure correctness.
 This is very costly.
 1. Social consensus.
 Once enough users have used the verifier for long enough, with no problems, users start to trust it.

+## Prover options

+In theory, one can use any ZK prover that accepts inputs in the desired format.
+However, most provers do not have the needed tooling available.

+Madara highly encourages using a prover that is compatible with existing tooling.
+Currently the main compatible prover is called [SHARP](https://docs.starknet.io/architecture-and-concepts/provers-overview/).
+Other prover options are being built but are not yet ready, such as [Stwo](https://github.com/starkware-libs/stwo).

+To utilize the SHARP prover, it's easiest to use a service called [Atlantic](https://atlanticprover.com/).
+The service also posts the ready proofs to the settlement layer automatically.
+Madara suggests Atlantic when starting an Appchain.

 ## Read more